 The data acquisition panel logger also performs heating system and CO2 injection control.
-For each plot, the panel controls the power applied to the belowground heaters through five outputs of the SDM-CV04 modules that are wired to Silicon Controlled Rectifiers (SCR) and monitors the current used by the below ground heater circuits.
+For each plot, the panel controls the power applied to the below-ground heaters through five outputs of the SDM-CV04 modules that are wired to silicon-controlled rectifiers (SCRs) and monitors the current used by the below-ground heater circuits.
 Current usage data assist with troubleshooting heater problems and monitoring heater output.
-4 to 20 mA output of one of the SDM-CV04 modules is wired to a controller in the master makeup air unit (MAU).
-This single controller sets the heat output of the furnaces for all four of the MAU's in the plot.
-Airflow switches located in the four MAU's are monitored for alarms purposes to alert the operator of a blower failure.
-Another milliamp output of one of the SDM-CV04 modules is wired to a mass flow controller and sets the injection rate of $CO_2$ gas into the plot based on shared $CO_2$ data from the $CO_2$ datalogger panel.
+A 4-20 mA output of one of the SDM-CVO4 modules is wired to a controller in the master makeup air unit (MAU).
+This single controller sets the heat output of the furnaces for all four of the MAUs in the plot.
+Airflow switches located in the four MAUs are monitored for alarm purposes to alert the operator of a blower failure.
+Another milliamp output of one of the SDM-CVO4 modules is wired to a mass flow controller and sets the injection rate of CO2 gas into the plot based on shared CO2 data from the CO2 datalogger panel.